ecatmur/stacktrace-from-exception/paper.md

 ### 5.1.
 Windows

-It is well known that the vendor-specific `__try` and `__except` keywords (present in Visual Studio and compatible compilers) permit arbitrary code to be invoked during search phase, since the argument to the `__except` keyword is a *filter-expression* evaluated during search phase, to an enumeration indicating whether the consequent code block is to be selected as the handler.
-We present an example adapted from an article by Howard Jeng.
+It is well known that the vendor-specific `__try` and `__except` keywords[6] (present in Visual Studio and compatible compilers) permit arbitrary code to be invoked during search phase, since the argument to the `__except` keyword is a *filter-expression* evaluated during search phase, to an enumeration indicating whether the consequent code block is to be selected as the handler.
+We present an example adapted from an article by Howard Jeng[1].

 ### 5.2.
 Itanium